 Software engineers apply their technical skills, as well as scientific and mathematical principles, to the invention and innovation of software.
 On a day to day basis, they oversee the development, maintenance and management of software.
 More specifically, this entails writing diagnostic programs, testing new ones and writing code for operating systems, such as iOS and Android.
 They also make recommendations for future developments.
 Busy little bees, hey?

 If ‘making a difference’ is just as important to you as making big bucks, there’s no doubt that you will leave your mark on the world as a software engineer.
 From the alarm on our phone that wakes us in the morning to the laptop or PC we use when we arrive at work, software engineering plays an integral part in almost every device we use.
 Every single day we rely heavily on intelligent software to make the most of technology.
 It’s life-changing stuff!

-Hang On, Software Engineer Vs Developer & Programmer: Are They All The Same Role?
+Hang on, Software Engineer Vs Developer & Programmer: are they the same thing?

 Programmers, meanwhile, are specifically concerned with writing code that enables software to function.
 Therefore, while a software engineer will certainly possess developer and programming skills, very few developers or programmers are software engineers.
 Generally, a software engineer is more specialised and involves working with or managing larger teams.

 Got it!
 So, what is the average Software Engineer salary in the UK?